happydata-studio/happydata-utils/README.md

 ```

-# IS
+# Is...?

-Quickly check if a variable is SOMETHING.
+Quickly verify the type of a variable with the `is` utility.
+This comprehensive set of functions allows you to quickly check if a variable is of a specific type, ensuring your code handles data correctly and efficiently.

 ```typescript
 console.log(is.array([])); // true